-Project Peanut Butter 7435 Flora Avenue Maplewood, MO 63143 www.projectpeanutbutter.org Mission Project Peanut Butter (PPB) seeks to advance the treatment of childhood malnutrition, the greatest contributor to child mortality in the world today, using effective, locally produced ready-to-use therapeutic foods.
-This corporation is formed to provide needed nutritional and medical support to children and adults suffering from severe malnutrition in sub-Saharan Africa and beyond.
-Programs and Activities Project Peanut Butter was formed to treat moderately and severely malnourished children and adults in sub-Saharan Africa, and other countries as needed.
+Project Peanut Butter was formed to treat moderately and severely malnourished children and adults in sub-Saharan Africa, and other countries as needed.
 We provide locally produced RUTF (Ready-To-Use-Therapeutic Food), and improve distribution through education and training of local clinical offices and health providers.
 Project Peanut Butter has facilities in Malawi, Sierra Leone, and a new start-up program in Mali.
 We have a partnership with clinics in Payatas, Philippines.
 We serve as the advisor to several small programs and orphanages that produce or distribute RUTF for use in their programs.
 As well, Project Peanut Butter continues to contribute to the eradication of malnutrition through improved formulas for treatment of target groups, such as HIV+ Adults.
 Since the use of RUTF began in the treatment of malnutrition, recovery rates have skyrocket from 25-40% to 90-95%.
 We strive to improve this rate through improved recipes and improved distribution compliance.

 IN REVIEW: 2012 was a tumultuous year for Project Peanut Butter; 2013 has been a year of resetting goals.
+2014 has been a year of rebuilding and strengthening our mission.
+2015 has been a year of expansion of programs for pregnant women and school-age children.

 Sierra Leone: With increasing orders for RUTF in Sierra Leone, we faced a new hurtle, lack of peanuts that meet standards for RUTF production.
 To prevent substandard peanuts from being used in the factory, Project Peanut Butter added a second hand sorting procedure, a second roasting procedure, and more testing.
 This has allowed us to maintain our product quality, although adding a bit more cost.
 Our long-term solution is to work with the peanut farmers to show them better harvesting and storing procedures.
 We will offer "top value price" for peanuts that arrive properly stored, therefore making the extra work acceptable and even desirable to the farmers.
 We are also increasing the number of clinics and children who are treated in Sierra Leone.
 We said good-bye to Chelsea and Michael Beasley who began the work in Sierra Leone.
 After over four years of PPB service, they returned to the United States to continue their educations and for the birth of their beautiful son Michael, Jr. Stephanie and Andrew Peace, our expatriate workers in Mali, transferred to Sierra Leone to complete their time and to help with the new peanut issues.
 The Sierra Leone factory is now under Sierra Leonian management.
 At this time, the factory is producing a major order for use in UNICEF-Sierra Leone programs.
 As well, Amanda Maust head up a program to expand use of RUTF to more areas in Salone.
-Malawi: in the last year, political turmoil placed great strain on the factory and clinics in Malawi, but both are staffs were able to continue to work (with a few days off during some restless events).
-Malawi, the mother ship continues to produce RUTF for Malawi and for other countries in need.
-We were able to send two additional shipments to Somalia again this year.
-Our peanut procurement in Malawi goes very well with much of the peanuts coming from small hold women farmers.
+In 2014, Ebola virus erupted in Sierra Leone.
+The government closed most clinics and schools to try to contain the disease.
+Also, many farmers were refused permission to work fields in Ebola stricken areas.
+The need to transfer already limited resources from child/maternal nutrition to the infectious disease clinics has increased the number of cases of malnutrition and with limited harvest next year, the prediction is that 2015 will have record cases of sever and moderate malnutrition.
+PPB provided large quantities of RUTF to the Ministry of Health for Ebla cases and for those with malnutrition.
+Dr. Mark Manary serves on the WFP committee for Ebola and nutrition and our Dr. Indi Trehan is running an Ebola clinic in Sierra Leone.
+With Partners in Health.